-As a leader in the use of artificial intelligence (AI) for scientific research, the Institute for Protein Design at the University of Washington School of Medicine recently convened a summit on the responsible development and use of AI tools in the field of computational protein design.
+As a leader in the use of artificial intelligence (AI) for scientific research, we recently convened a summit on the responsible development and use of AI tools in the field of computational protein design.

 The event brought together leading academics from around the world and representatives from several industry, philanthropic, and government organizations, including the White House Office of Science Technology and Policy.